JoeChristianson/Professional-README-Generator/README.md

 [![License](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/Apache-2.0)

 ## Description
-    An app that displays random movies in detail for a user to add to a watch later queue.
-App helps user find novel movies they may have never seen.
+    An app that displays random movies in detail for user to add to a watch later queue.
+Helps user find novel movies that they may have never seen before.
 ## Table of Contents

 - [Installation](#installation)